LogtalkDotOrg/logtalk3/UPGRADING.md

 object but a separate tool, `debugger`.
 Logtalk 3.x greatly improves support for source file paths, removing the need for the `altdirs` flag.
-The flag `startup_message` is removed due to the introduction on structured message printing in Logtalk 3.x, which allows fine grained control over message printing (see also the provided sample settings file).
+The flag `startup_message` is removed due to the introduction on structured message printing in Logtalk 3.x (see also the provided sample settings file).
 The `smart_compilation` flag is no longer necessary and the old behavior can now be controlled using the `clean` flag.

 The `reload` flag, is no longer considered or required for static binding optimizations, which now depend on the `optimize` flag.
 In addition, the